clojure/tools.namespace/README.md

 namespaces that changed to clear out any old definitions.

 This is subtle, and quite unlike `(require ... :reload)`.
-Calling `refresh` will /blow away your old code/.
+Calling `refresh` will *blow away your old code*.
 Sometimes this is helpful: it can catch trivial mistakes like deleting a function that another piece of code depends on.
 But sometimes it hurts when you have built-up application state stored in a Var that got deleted by